Best daily deals

 • Skip track previous

 All commands work just fine on the Minor III.
-Then again, it’s fairly common to accidentally disconnect a phone call when I mean to simply push the buds back into my ears.
-An app to disable the touch controls (or frankly, a better fit) could prevent such occurrences.
+However, it’s fairly common to accidentally disconnect a phone call when I mean to simply push the buds back into my ears.
+An app to disable the touch controls (or, frankly, a better fit) could prevent such occurrences.
 For people who care about voice assistants, the Minor III does not have a voice assistant capability.

 How does the Marshall Minor III connect?